speckledlemon/tph-spotlights/emacs.markdown

 A *buffer* refers to the data associated with a certain type of file or action, for example the content of a file, a terminal emulator or an image.
 They can be hidden or displayed in a window.
 A *window* refers to a panel or split inside a frame, it is used to display a buffer.
 A *frame* refers to the graphical window you are using Emacs in, it contains windows, you can have multiple frames per Emacs instances.
-Here is a more detailed explanation on stackexchange with an illustration: <https://emacs.stackexchange.com/questions/13583/whats-the-difference-between-a-buffer-a-file-a-window-and-a-frame>
+Here is a more detailed explanation on Stack Exchange with an illustration: <https://emacs.stackexchange.com/questions/13583/whats-the-difference-between-a-buffer-a-file-a-window-and-a-frame>

 **Major and Minor modes**
 Modes are Emacs' way of understanding what you are doing and what you want to do.